university-of-york/faculty-dev-actions/readme.md

 * `checkout-key`: the SSH key to use to check out the repository.
   Details of setting up this key can be found in [the wiki](https://wiki.york.ac.uk/display/ittechdocs/Faculty+Dev%3A+New+Github+Repository).
 * `container` _(optional)_: Run in a container with ruby already initialised.
-* `working-directory`: the working directory where Gemfile can be found.
+* `working-directory` _(optional)_: the working directory where Gemfile can be found.
 Defaults to the repository root.

 ### Example